8bitbuddhist/nix-configuration/README.md

 nix.distributedBuilds = true;
 ```

 For hosts where `nix.distributedBuilds` is true, this repo automatically gives the local root user SSH access to an unprivileged user on the build systems.
-This is configured in `nix-secrets`, but the build systems are defined in [`modules/system/nix.nix`](https://code.8bitbuddhism.com/aires/nix-configuration/src/commit/433821ef0c46f08855a041c3aa97143a954564f5/modules/system/nix.nix#L57).
+This is configured in `modules/secrets.nix`, but the build systems are defined in [`modules/system/nix.nix`](https://code.8bitbuddhism.com/aires/nix-configuration/src/commit/433821ef0c46f08855a041c3aa97143a954564f5/modules/system/nix.nix#L57).

 If you want to ensure a build happens on a remote system, you can use: